dnnarys/Pet-Cal-Calculator/README.md

 Text Editor or IDE (such as VS Code, IntelliJ IDEA, Eclipse, or Notepad++)

 ## Step-by-Step Instructions
-Step 1: Download and Set Up the Files
+1: Download and Set Up the Files
 Create a new folder called "petpal" on your computer

-Save all three Java files in the "petpal" folder:
+2: Save all three Java files in the "petpal" folder:

   MyPetPalDriver.java

   CatClass.java

   DogClass.java

+3: Open in IDE